No fancy dehydrator is needed to make your own dried lemon at home. This technique works for oranges, limes and other citrus fruits, too!

 Oven Dried Lemon Slices

-No fancy dehydrator is needed to make your own oven dried lemon slices at home.
+No fancy equipment is needed to dehydrate citrus slices and make your own dried lemon at home.
 This technique works for oranges, limes and other citrus fruits, too!

 Ingredients